 If you plan to come into our office, please be advised that you will have to go through a short health-screening procedure which includes having your temperature taken and answering a few questions.
 You will be required to wear a mask or face-covering at all times.
 Due to limited space inside the offices, it will be necessary for you to have all of your requests/ applications completed before you are allowed inside the office, including having your identification documents and payment ready.
-Please keep in mind that the offices close at 5:00 p.m. and some services can take up to 20 minutes to perform.
+Please keep in mind that our office closes at 4:30 p.m. and some services can take up to 20 minutes to perform.
 Please allow for this when coming in to our office.

 Application Process - New and Renewal